 - Call the UT Dallas hotline (888.228.7707) or anonymously submit a report to them online.

 - Call the State Auditor’s Office hotline (800.892.8348) or anonymously submit a report to them online.

 For additional information, please see articles in the Bulletin and check this website for continuing updates.
 For other resources:

-- UT Dallas Hotline Policies and Procedure
+- UT Dallas Ethics and Compliance Hotline

 - UT Dallas Annual Fraud Compliance Training Module (PDF, 1.05MB)

 - UT Dallas Administrative Policies and Procedures Manual, Ethics Policy (PDF)